MinnPost/object-sync-for-salesforce/readme.txt

 * 1.2.7 (2018-02-23)
 	* Bug fix: in some cases, a fieldmap with the Salesforce update trigger checked, but not the Salesforce create trigger, it would still create data in WordPress.
 This data should, rather, be skipped.
-	* There are also a number of small tweaks to documentation and code comments.
+	* New: there are also a number of small tweaks to in-page help, documentation and code comments.

 * 1.2.6 (2018-01-30)
 	* Bug fix: in some cases, date fields coming from Salesforce were not correctly formatted for use in WordPress.
 This release causes any core date fields to be formatted as WordPress expects them.
 Thanks to GitHub user @prowp for the report on this.